Autism Assessments with Julie Bjelland, LMFT

 A Gentle, Supportive Path to Understanding Yourself

-I offer autism assessments through a nurturing, collaborative three-session video process—available to anyone who can be in California at the time of assessment.
+I offer autism assessments through a nurturing, collaborative video process—available to anyone who can be in California at the time of assessment.
 Residency is not required.

 As a late-discovered autistic person, I know how life-changing it is to finally understand yourself through the right lens.
 My assessments are grounded in compassion, lived experience, and neurodiversity-affirming care.